cloudflare/cloudflare-docs/content/workers/tutorials/create-finetuned-chatgpt-ai-models-with-r2/index.md

 Before you start, make sure you have:

-- A Cloudflare account.
-If you do not have one, [sign up](https://dash.cloudflare.com/sign-up/workers-and-pages) before continuing.
+- A Cloudflare account with access to R2.
+If you do not have a Cloudflare accout, [sign up](https://dash.cloudflare.com/sign-up/workers-and-pages) before continuing.
+Then purchase R2 from your Cloudflare dashboard.
 - An OpenAI API key.
 - A fine-tune document, structured as [JSON Lines](https://jsonlines.org/).
 Use the [example document](https://github.com/kristianfreeman/openai-finetune-r2-example/blob/16ca53ca9c8589834abe317487eeedb8a24c7643/example_data.jsonl) in the source code.